GeoscienceAustralia/tcrm/CODE_OF_CONDUCT.rst

 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at craig.arthur@ga.gov.au.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at hazards@ga.gov.au.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the